-December 4, 2014 Resolution No. 300
+June 25, 2015 Resolution No. 303

-I. PURPOSE OF FINANCING: Pepperdine is embarking on a plan to restructure its debt and take advantage of the current low interest rate environment in the bond market.
-Bond proceeds will be used to advance refund a portion of the outstanding CEFA Series 2005A and Series 2005B Fixed Rate Revenue Bonds.
-In addition, bond proceeds will be used to fund capital improvements on the Malibu campus and pay the costs of issuance for the Series 2014 Bonds.
-The refunding will generate an overall net present value savings of approximately \$2.5 million over the life of the bonds.
+I. PURPOSE OF FINANCING: In December 2014, the Authority approved Pepperdine's request to issue bonds in an amount not to exceed \$75 million for capital improvement projects and to refund a portion of the CEFA Series 2005A and 2005B bonds.
+Pepperdine issued approximately \$51.5 million in late December 2014.
+To take advantage of the current low interest rate environment in the bond market, Pepperdine intends to use the proceeds of the CEFA Series 2015 bonds to refund the remaining outstanding balance of the CEFA Series 2005A and Series 2005B bonds.
+In addition, bond proceeds will be used to fund capital improvements on the Malibu campus and pay the costs of issuance.
+The refunding of the Series 2005 bonds is expected to provide Pepperdine with a net present value savings of approximately \$11.8 million or 13.9%, under current market conditions.